Banned Book Give Away

 You must be 18 years old to participate in our give-away of challenged and banned books.
 Minors may have a legal guardian enter on their behalf.

-Entry Deadline: Monday, September 23, 2024.
+Entry Deadline: Extended through Friday, September 27, 2024.
 One entry per person please.
 Book recipients will be selected by random drawing during Banned Books Week and notified during the first week of October.

 We are grateful for the donations of banned and challenged books from Monarch Books & Gifts and an anonymous donor who made this program possible.